-So at the risk of sounding like party poopers (which we promise we’re far from!) let’s take a look at what we personally thought were negatives.
+So at the risk of sounding like party poopers (which we promise we’re far from!) let’s take a look at what we personally felt were negative aspects here.

-- Horseshoe Bend has become incredibly popular and particularly at sunset.
+- Horseshoe Bend has become wildly popular and particularly at sunset.
 Ok, so what’s the problem?
-The overlook is a very small area which quickly fills and means people are forced to fan out onto nearby boulders on either side where there are no barriers and people are vying for position to get unobstructed views.
+Well, the overlook is a very small area which quickly fills, so people are forced to fan out onto nearby boulders on either side where there are no barriers and dozens are vying for position to get unobstructed views.

-- At least when we visited, there were more than a few heart in mouth moments watching people trying to get the best / most idiotic selfie.
-Sitting on cliff edges and sliding down, balancing on one leg right on the edge or jumping between boulders with drops below for example.
+- At least when we visited, there were more than a few heart in mouth moments watching people trying to get the most daring selfie.
+Sitting on cliff edges and sliding down, balancing on one leg right on the edge or jumping between boulders with drops below.
 No, we don’t want to witness the eighth death, thank you!

-- Watching the sunset is supposed to be relaxing, right?
+- Watching a sunset is supposed to be relaxing, right?
 Well the sheer volume of bodies, noise and jostling for position made it difficult to actually unwind.
 And we visited in November.
 We can’t imagine what it must be like in Summer!

 - Sunset and the hours leading up to it are not the best times to photograph Horseshoe Bend, you will have to wait until the sun has disappeared.

 You’ve probably seen amazing photos of Horseshoe Bend plastered all over the internet.
 Well, it’s not quite as simple as you might imagine to capture those images.